-- As part of the tender process, all catering stands are asked to use only recycled packaging.
+- As part of the tender process, all catering stands are asked to use only environmentally friendly packaging.

 - Traders are given recycling bags and advice on how to sort out the waste.
-The litter crews also patrol the stands and collect recycling bags, taking them back to recycling points.
+The litter crews also patrol the stands continuously throughout the day and collect recycling bags, taking them back to recycling points.

-- Litter pickers will patrol the prom area throughout the entirety of the event and the rubbish collected will also be sorted later for recycling.
+- Litter pickers will patrol the prom area throughout the entirety of the event and the rubbish collected will be sorted for recycling.